podviaznikov/fs.js/README.md

  - shortName() - method for getting name of teh file without extension.
  - extension() - method for getting extension of the file
+ - sizeInKB() - method for getting size of the file in the kilobytes.
  - sizeInMB() - method for getting size of the file in the megabytes.
  - sizeInGB() - method for getting size of the file in the gigabytes.